jfmaes/SharpRDPDump/README.md

+# community experiment.
+Dont use this for now unless it is for testing or submitting a PR.
+Use mimikatz instead for the real magic.

 # SharpRDPDump
  Create a minidump of TermService for clear text pw extraction all credits go to JonasLyk, nice explination found here :